apecloud/kubeblocks/docs/user_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>the number of automatic backups to retain.
-Value must be non-negative integer.
-0 means NO limit on the number of backups.</p>
+Value must be non-negative integer.<br />0 means NO limit on the number of backups.</p><br />
 </td>
 </tr>
 <tr>